 Data use and needs

-ISFM Data Users

-The main LSC data users at the national and district levels are private (BK Techouse, APTC, API), knowledge institutions (RAB, IITA), farmers, and the public sector (RYAF, RSA).
-Data users use different types of ISFM data.
+Overall

 Most LSC data users utilize the provided information in 5 key areas namely:

 Natural disaster management

 Soil erosion and land slides

 Floods management and weather forecasting

 Catchment protection,

 Soil conservation coverage

 Farm inputs application and efficiency

 Fertilizer and lime recommendation (type and application rate)

 Pest and disease control

 Improved seeds with high yield potential and resistance/tolerance to diseases traits

 Agricultural practices

 Appropriate irrigation systems

 Agroforestry practices

 Climate-smart agriculture

 Irrigation water use efficiency

 Harvesting techniques/practices and post-harvest management

 Pesticides and fertilizer use

 Decision-making support tools

 Maps

 Scientific models/softwares/applications

 Markets and Finance

 Market prices

 Business models

 Budget allocation

 Import and export data

+ISFM Data Users

-The LSC information is used to come up with specific fertilizer recommendation, develop soil maps, recommended suitable crops or varieties to breed, establish good agricultural practices that boosts productivity, and develop agricultural policies.
+The main LSC data users for the Integrated Soil Fertility Management (ISFM) at the national and district levels are private (BK Techouse, APTC, API), knowledge institutions (RAB, IITA), farmers, and the public sector (RYAF, RSA).
+Data users use different types of ISFM data.
+The LSC information is used to come up with specific fertilizer recommendations, develop soil maps, recommend suitable crops or varieties to breed, establish good agricultural practices that boost productivity, and develop agricultural policies.
 For the stakeholders to be able to utilize the LSC information on ISFM, they need an assorted set of LSC data such as soil pH, soil nutrient characterization, soil pedological characteristics e.g. soil type, texture, water holding capacity.
 Some of the needed LSC data sets are available while others are not.
-Besides being unavailable, other challenges that LSC data users face include: data is inaccessible; the data is not digitized; poor data quality and unharmonized; and poor data storage and safety measure not applied.
-Data that is available sometimes can be accessed through organization or initiative open access portals.
+Besides being unavailable, other challenges that LSC data users face include: data is inaccessible; the data is not digitized; poor data quality and unharmonized; and poor data storage and safety measures not applied.
+Data that is available sometimes can be accessed through organizations or through open access portals.
 The portals are normally user friendly hence end users can easily navigate and get information they desire.

-It should be noted that there are LSC data gaps that needs to be addressed to meet the data users demands and needs.
-The identified data gaps that data users need to be addressed are
+It should be noted that there are LSC data gaps that need to be addressed to meet the data users’ demands and needs.
+The identified data gaps that data users need to be addressed are:

 Harmonization in soil input application.
-Organizations need to come up with a synchronized fertilizer and lime application.
+Organizations need to come up with a standardized fertilizer and lime application.
 This will ensure farmers are applying the right amount and type of fertilizer when planting crops and top dressing during mid-season.

 Organizations tend to have siloed data sets.
 There is a need to combine datasets to fill in the loop holes and make decisions with adequate evidence.
 Combining efforts to share different datasets will help to maximize on limited resources.

-The stakeholders named Caravan as an example of a successful ISFM initiative by the public sector.
-The Caravan project is a portable soil-testing laboratory that does soil testing using latest technology.
+The stakeholders in the workshop named the Caravan project as an example of a successful ISFM initiative by the public sector.
+The Caravan project is a portable soil-testing laboratory that does soil testing using the latest technology.
 The objectives of the project are to collect soil samples, conduct soil analysis and develop a soil fertility map for 4 key areas in Rwanda.
-The mobile soil lab also intends to sensitize farmers on good agricultural practices such as appropriate fertilizer application depending on nature of soil and crop requirements.
+The mobile soil lab also intends to sensitize farmers on good agricultural practices such as appropriate fertilizer application depending on the nature of soil and crop requirements.
 The Caravan project is a collaboration between the government of Rwanda and the Kingdom of Morocco.

 Another example of a successful ISFM initiative is Rwanda Soil Information Service (RwaSIS).
 The RwaSIS initiative is considered a success because it will address issues on soil erosion and degradation in Rwanda.
 It will provide soil information up to the local context.
-In addition, the platform provides real-time soil and agronomic information that is reliable and can be used to advice farmers.
+In addition, the platform provides real-time soil and agronomic information that is reliable and can be used to advise farmers.